-☐ The Base DN is a combination of the domain component (dc) and the organizational unit (ou).
+The Base DN is a combination of the domain component (dc) and the organizational unit (ou).
 The Base DN lets the device locate a server in a domain (dc) and find the Active Directory (ou).
 Specify the location of the Active Directory.
 In the Base DN column, specify the value ou=Users, ou=City, ou=Country, dc=server, dc=local. ☐ In the User name attribute column, enter the value userPrincipalName to specify the attribute under which the server administrator lists the users.
-The device uses a CA certificate to verify the server. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the 🗘 area.
-Alternatively click in the area to select the certificate. $\ \square$ To transfer the CA certificate onto the device, click the Start button. □ To add a table entry, click the 🔡 button. ☐ To specify a description, enter the value Primary AD Server in the Description column. ☐ To specify the server name and domain of the primary server, in the Address column, enter the value local.server . ☐ The primary server uses the TCP port 389 for communication which is the Destination TCP port default value. ☐ The primary server uses TLS for encrypting communication and a CA certificate for server validation.
-In the Connection security column, specify the value startTLS. $\ \square$ To activate the entry, mark the checkbox in the Active column.
-Using the information received from the server administrator for the Backup server, add, configure and activate another row. ☐ Open the Device Security > LDAP > Role Mapping dialog. ☐ To add a table entry, click the 🔣 button.
+The device uses a CA certificate to verify the server.
+When the certificate is located on your PC or on a network drive, drag and drop the I certificate in the 🔼 area.
+Alternatively click in the area to select the certificate. ļ ☐ To transfer the CA certificate onto the device, click the Start button. ļ ☐ To add a table entry, click the 🔛 button.
+I ☐ To specify a description, enter the value Primary AD Server in the Description column. ☐ To specify the server name and domain of the primary server, in the Address column, enter the value local.server . ☐ The primary server uses the TCP port 389 for communication which is the Destination TCP port default value. ☐ The primary server uses TLS for encrypting communication and a CA certificate for server validation.
+In the Connection security column, specify the value startTLS. ļ ☐ To activate the entry, mark the checkbox in the Active column.
+Using the information received from the server administrator for the Backup server, add, configure and activate another row. ☐ Open the Device Security > LDAP > Role Mapping dialog.
+I □ To add a table entry, click the 🔛 button.
 When a user logs in, with LDAP configured and enabled, the device searches the Active Directory for the login credentials of the user.
 If the device finds the user name and the password is correct, then the device searches for the value specified in the Type column.
 If the device finds the attribute and the text in the Parameter column matches the text in the Active Directory, then the device lets the user log in with the assigned permission level.
-When the value attribute is specified in the Type column, specify the value in the Parameter column in the following form: attributeName=attributeValue. ☐ In the Role column, enter the value operator to specify the user role. ☐ To activate the entry, mark the checkbox in the Active column. □ Click the ☐ Open the Device Security > LDAP > Configuration dialog. \square To enable the function, select the ${\it On}$ radio button in the Operation frame.
+When the value attribute is specified in the Type column, specify the value in the Parameter column in the following form: attributeName=attributeValue.
+I ☐ In the Role column, enter the value operator to specify the user role. ☐ To activate the entry, mark the checkbox in the Active column. □ Click the button.
+The dialog displays the Create window.
+Enter the values received from the server administrator for the administrator role.
+To activate the entry, mark the checkbox in the Active column.
+I ☐ Open the Device Security > LDAP > Configuration dialog. ļ \Box To enable the function, select the $\bigcirc n$ radio button in the Operation frame.
 The following table describes how to configure the LDAP function in the device using the Command Line Interface.
 The table displays the commands for Index 1.
 To configure Index 2, use the same commands and substitute the appropriate information. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. ldap cache-timeout 1440 Specify the device to flush the non-volatile memory after a day.